h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 There are risks from sending passwords over the network, even when they are protected by TLS.
 One such risk somes from the common practice of multi-hop RADIUS routing.
 As all security in RADIUS is on a hop-by-hop basis, every proxy which receives a RADIUS packet can see (and modify) all of the information in the packet.
 Sites wishing to avoid proxies SHOULD use dynamic peer discovery {{RFC7585}}, which permits clients to make connections directly to authoritative servers for a realm.

 These others ways to mitigate these risks .
-One is by ensuring that the RADIUS/TLS session parameters are verified before sending the password, usually via a method such as verifying a server certificate.
+One is by ensuring that the RADIUS over TLS session parameters are verified before sending the password, usually via a method such as verifying a server certificate.
 That is, passwords should only be sent to verified and trusted parties.
 If the TLS session parameters are not verified, then it is trivial to convince the RADIUS client to send passwords to anyone.

 Another way to mitigate these risks is for the system being authenticated to use an authentication protocol which never sends passwords (e.g. EAP-PWD {{?RFC5931}}), or which sends passwords protected by a TLS tunnel (e.g. EAP-TTLS {{?RFC5281}}).
 The processes to choose and configuring an authentication protocol are strongly site-dependent, so further discussion of these issues are outside of the scope of this document.
 The goal here is to ensure that the reader has enough information to make an informed decision.